Set Up Your Workspace for Teams/Pro | HeyGen Academy

 Create and configure a new workspace

-To create a new workspace, open the bottom-left menu and go to Settings.
+To create a new workspace, open the bottom-left menu and navigate to Settings.

 Once you’ve completed these steps, your workspace is fully set up.